wp-plugins/side-content/readme.txt

 Release 0.8 adds no new functionality but makes the plugin compatible with WP 2.7.
 Release 0.9 adds no new functionality but makes the plugin compatible with WP 2.8.1.
+Release 1.0 adds no new functionality but makes the plugin compatible with WP 4.1.0.

 == Installation ==